Logan Square Apartment Living

 - Richard Yates Elementary School

 Refine your search for Logan Square apartments to find your perfect apartment based on size and budget by searching Logan Square studio, one-bedroom, two-bedroom, three-bedroom, & 4 bedroom apartments for rent.

 Nightlife in Logan Square

-Hopewell Brewing Company evokes a bustling cafeteria with wide open floor plan, but the only thing that you’ll get schooled in is fantastic craft beer.
+Hopewell Brewing Company evokes a bustling cafeteria with a wide-open floor plan, but the only thing that you’ll get schooled in is fantastic craft beer.
 Maybe a table game or two for good measure.
-For cocktail lovers, Lost Lake Tiki Bar is a marvelous escape from the urban jungle to a more tropical state of mind (delicious high-proof drinks are a helpful travel companion).
-Locals also love the patio and upcycled glassware at Best Intentions, another venue serving refined drinks in a very laid-back atmosphere.
+Lost Lake Tiki Bar is a marvelous escape from the urban jungle to a more tropical state of mind (delicious high-proof drinks are a helpful travel companion).
+Locals love the patio and upcycled glassware at Best Intentions, another venue serving refined drinks in a very laid-back atmosphere.